Post Graduate Studies

 - Assisting Researchers With Finding the Right Publisher

-- Support is also given for authors to avoid predatory publishers by publishing the Beall’s List of predatory publishers.
+- Support is also given for authors to avoid predatory publishers by publishing Beall’s List of predatory publishers.

 Steps in the research process